CPSC-371-F25/project5-starter/README.md

-# project5-starter
+# Project 5 Starter

-Frontend starter code for Project 5
+This project contains the beginnings of a SvelteKit + Prisma setup, scaffolded so you can focus on the server-side development.